 Clugny de Thénissey, Charles François de (d.
 July 25, 1792, Basse-Terre, Guadeloupe), governor of Guadeloupe (1784-92).

-Clunies-Ross, John Cecil (b.
-1928, London), governor of the Cocos Islands (1947-78); son of Sydney Clunies-Ross.
+Clunies-Ross, John Cecil, also called Ross V, or Tuan John (b.
+Nov.
+29, 1928, London, England - d.
+Sept.
+13, 2021, Perth, W.Aus.), governor of the Cocos Islands (1946-78); son of Sydney Clunies-Ross.
 He took control of the islands after a period of military administration.
-The copra plantation could not support the 1,200 workers who now lived on Cocos and the Singapore administration arranged a program of emigration.
-800 workers left the island, leaving a workforce of 350.
+The copra plantation could not support the 1,800 people who now lived on Cocos and the Singapore administration arranged a program of emigration (1948-51) that reduced the population to 370.
 Clunies-Ross made copra manufacturing more efficient and was able to treble the wages paid to his workers.
-In 1955 administration of the Cocos passed from Singapore to Australia and in 1957 Paul Hasluck, Australian minister for territories, visited the islands and wrote, "Mr Clunies-Ross does not regard himself as an Australian, or a person in any way subject to the Australian government."
+In 1955 administration of the Cocos passed from Singapore to Australia and in 1957 Paul Hasluck, Australian minister for territories, visited the islands and wrote, "Mr. Clunies-Ross does not regard himself as an Australian, or a person in any way subject to the Australian government."
 So began a long war of attrition between Clunies-Ross and Australian governments determined to reform what they regarded as conditions of feudal serfdom on Cocos.
-In 1978 the Australian government negotiated the sale of all of the land on Home Island, with the exception of Oceania House and its grounds, and paid Clunies-Ross $6,250,000.
+In 1978 the Australian government negotiated the sale of all of the land on Home Island, with the exception of Oceania House and its grounds, and paid Clunies-Ross A$6,250,000.
 A new Council was formed and became responsible for the administration of the islands.
 In 1980 the Council requested the Australian government "to do whatever is necessary to remove John Clunies-Ross permanently from the Cocos Islands."
 In 1984 the Malay population of the Cocos voted overwhelmingly for integration with Australia.
 In the same year, Australia gave instructions that government agencies were not to ship any cargo with the shipping company owned by Clunies-Ross, the company he had invested in with the proceeds of the sale of his land.
 Without regular income the shipping company became insolvent and in 1986 he was declared bankrupt.
 He was forced to sell Oceania House and left the Cocos Islands.
-He now lives in Perth, Australia.

-Clunies-Ross, John George (b.
-1823 - d.
-1872, Cocos Islands), king (1854-57) and governor (1857-72) of the Cocos Islands; son of John Clunies-Ross.
+Clunies-Ross, John George, byname Ross Secundus (b.
+1823, London, England - d.
+June 8, 1871, Cocos Islands), king (1854-57) and governor (1857-71) of the Cocos Islands; son of John Clunies-Ross.
 He imported more Javanese labourers, instituted a more efficient method of collecting coconuts, and set up a steam-powered oil mill.
 Although his education had been limited, he showed an aptitude for medicine and the islanders credited him with some extraordinary cures.
 They called him "Tuan Pandai" (learned master).
-In 1857 the Cocos Islands were claimed for Britain by Captain Fremantle who had mistaken them for the Cocos Islands in the Bay of Bengal.
+In 1857 the Cocos Islands were claimed for Britain by Captain Stephen Fremantle who had mistaken them for the Cocos Islands in the Bay of Bengal.
 This upset Clunies-Ross's trading arrangements with the Javanese authorities and in 1860 he went to London to ask for the islands to be attached to a British colony.
 His request went unanswered.
-In 1861 a powerful cyclone shattered the settlement and John George recalled his eldest son, George, from Scotland, to help with rebuilding.
+In 1863 a powerful cyclone shattered the settlement and John George recalled his eldest son, George, from Scotland, to help with rebuilding.
 Some of the contract labourers John George imported were convicts, and in 1867 one of them committed a brutal murder.
 Confronted by an angry mob, John George struck the ringleader down with a blow of his cutlass.
 He contracted typhus fever on a journey to Batavia and died shortly after his return to Cocos.